-58. In keeping with the above methodology, working capital has been worked out.
-The value of maintenance spares for 1997-98 has been taken as per Ministry of Power notification dated 11.5.1999 and the same has been escalated up to 2000-01 as per respective WPI/CPI and thereafter the same has been further escalated @ 6% per annum for the tariff period 2001-02 to 2003-04.
-The value of initial capitalised spares has been considered zero.
+48. In keeping with the above methodology, working capital has been worked out.
+Amount of spares in working capital calculations for the tariff period 1.4.2001 to 31.3.2004 have been worked out @ 1% of approved capital cost as on 1.4.1997 and the same has been subsequently escalated as per WPI/CPI for the respective years upto 31.3.2004 and thereafter escalation @ 6% per annum has been considered.
+The value of initial capitalised spares has not been considered as the transmission system is more than 5 years old.
 The petitioner has claimed interest on working capital at the rate of 11.5%, based on annual SBI PLR for the year 2001-2002, which has been allowed separately by the Commission in certain other petitions and, therefore, the same has been allowed here also despite the objection of some of the respondents.

-The detailed calculations in support of interest on Working Capital are as under:
+The detailed calculations in support of Interest on Working Capital are as under: